twitter/wordpress/readme.txt

 == Frequently Asked Questions ==

-= Twitter Cards do not appear for my shared links =

-Twitter Cards must be enabled for your domain before they will appear alongside a Tweet.
-Submit a URL to the [Twitter Cards validator](https://cards-dev.twitter.com/validator) and request Twitter add the card type for your domain.

 = How can I change an embedded Tweet's background and link colors to match my site's theme? =

 The Twitter plugin for WordPress includes a settings page with options to customize the background color, link color, and border color used in Twitter embedded Tweets and embedded timelines.